jaysoo/jaysoo.ca/_posts/2015-09-26-typed-react-and-redux.markdown

 tags: [javascript,react,flux,redux]
 ---

-The release of [TypeSciprt](http://www.typescriptlang.org/) 1.6 includes support [React](http://facebook.github.io/react/) components.
+The release of [TypeSciprt](http://www.typescriptlang.org/) 1.6 includes support for [React](http://facebook.github.io/react/) components.
 I decided to give it a whirl and see what TypeScript has to offer.

 The end result is a port of the [Redux](https://github.com/rackt/redux) [TodoMVC](http://todomvc.com/) example to TypeScript.